Het0210/Python-Project-for-data-analysis/README.md

-# Movie Portfolio Project (see all the codes used with result by clicking on the pynb. file)
+# Movie Portfolio Project (see all the codes used with result by clicking on the .ipynb file)

 ## Overview